Ruslang/pry-themes/README.md

 Different colorful themes for 'pry-theme' gem for RoR.
 All at one place.
 Enjoy.

-Included original ones and some others: https://github.com/kyrylo/pry-theme
+Included original themes and some others: https://github.com/kyrylo/pry-theme